Poly 318 Oil Bypass Valve &

 Removal and Plugging the A-block Valve

 Ideally, the bypass valve should be removed and plugged with the engine disassembled during a rebuild or overhaul so that all the oil galleries can be washed out with a brush and blown out well with compressed air to remove all metal shavings.
 However, the removal and plugging can happen with the engine in the vehicle, but there is a risk that shavings will remain downstream the filter and could be flushed into the system and damage components.
 To confirm if the engine has and to remove the bypass valve, you must drop the oil pan, remove the oil pump, and remove the rear main cap.
-After confirming the engine has an oil bypass valve or the remaining housing still in place, remove the oil pressure switch or pipe plug from the top of the engine, insert a length of 1/4″ steel rod or all-thread as a drift, and hammer out the bypass valve housing.
-I have encountered some valve housings that refuse to be driven out, and they require drilling out from the bottom.
+After confirming the engine has an oil bypass valve or the remaining housing still in place, remove the oil pressure gauge hose, sending unit, or pipe plug from the top of the engine near the distributor, insert a length of 1/4″ hardened steel rod as a drift, and hammer out the bypass valve housing.
+I have encountered some valve housings that refuse to be driven out even with torch heat, and they require drilling out from the bottom moving incrementally up in bit size.
 If doing so with the crank installed, an extra-long drill bit will keep the drill motor away from the crankshaft journal.
-Once the valve housing is drilled out, remove all debris and oil residue from the gallery walls.
-So long as no debris is higher than the new plug, any remaining debris will flush into the oil filter and be captured.
+Wrap the crank journal extremely well to protect it from the drill/bit.
+Once the valve housing is drilled out, pull the plug in the oil filter well and blow compressed air through it to flush out any shavings from that gallery since it is downstream the filter to where any shavings will circulate through the engine.
+Blow air down from the gauge/sending unit port near the distributor.
+Blow air through the filter intake gallery that is off to the side in the filter well.
+Finally, run a magnet up from the main cap to pick up any remaining shavings.

 I know of two methods to plug the passage:

 Soft Plug: The bore is typically 0.38″ diameter but should be confirmed before sourcing a soft plug.
 Use a deep-cup plug since dish and shallow-cup plugs will try to flip on their axis in the hole.
-Apply a liberal coat of red Loctite to the outside of the plug.
-Using a drift or long bolt, drive the plug into the block until there is 1-5/8″ – 1-3/4″ distance between the plug and the main cap pad.
+Spray out the gallery with brake cleaner and remove all oil until the gallery wall is clean.
+Apply a liberal coat of red Loctite on a cotton swag to the gallery walls where the plug will seat.
+Using a drift or long bolt, drive the plug into the block square until there is 1-5/8″ – 1-3/4″ distance between the plug and the main cap pad.
 Check that the plug is driven in above the filter intake passage so oil can flow unabated from the pump to the filter (Figure 7).
 Do not drive the plug in too deep because it can block the filter outlet passage located above it.

 Aftermarket bypass plug (Figure 8): The only available bypass plugs carried by Speedway Motors (910-11048), Donovan (2600-0190), and Hot Heads Research (20120) are made for Gen I Hemis and Hemi-block polys and are too large (0.552” x 1.650”) for A-blocks.
 No similar plug exists for the A-block.